-- This command starts the program of the specified program channel. - ◊ Refer to "6.3.2.2.
+- This command starts the program of the specified program channel. - ♦ Refer to "6.3.2.2.
 Program Positioning Operation via RS-232C Communication" for details.

-Category Command

-Format 1 SP data

-Format 2 SP /AJ : Starts the demonstration program.

-Data range 0 to 255 [channel]

-Conditions to be met The Motor is not stopping because of an alarm or wiring.
-The input STP (Stop) is not activated.
-All conditions for execution of the program is met.
-In case of the command "SP/AJ", the following conditions are necessary in addition to the above conditions.
-The servo is on.
-The System is not in positioning operation caused by the internal command (Positioning command, Jogging, and Home Return).
+Category Command Format 1 SP data Format 2 SP /AJ : Starts the demonstration program.
+Data range 0 to 255 [channel] The Motor is not stopping because of an alarm or wiring.
+The inner STD (Stop) is not extincted. • The input STP (Stop) is not activated. • All conditions for execution of the program is met.
+Conditions to In case of the command "SP/AJ", the following conditions are necessary in addition to the be met above conditions. • The servo is on. • The System is not in positioning operation caused by the internal command (Positioning command, Jogging, and Home Return).